Best water leak detectors for smart homes

 This was a tough call, because the Utilitech Water Leak Detector has some major downsides.
 Its battery life only lasts for a year, and the sensor must be mounted on a wall or other vertical surface, making setup a hassle and limiting your placement options.

-On the other hand, it costs just $30, it you can deploy them in multiples, and it works with most Z-Wave smart-home hubs (we tested it as part of an Iris by Lowe’s system; Utilitech is a Lowe’s brand).
+On the other hand, it costs just $30, you can deploy them in multiples, and it works with most Z-Wave smart-home hubs.
+Utilitech is a Lowe's brand, so we tested with the since-discontinued Iris by Lowe’s system.

-What sets LeakSmart’s hub-based sensor apart from others is that the company also manufactures a smart water shut-off valve ($159 at Lowe’s), which we did not test (most people would want to have that component professionally installed).
+What sets the Waxman LeakSmart’s hub-based sensor apart from others is that the company also manufactures a smart water shut-off valve ($135 at Amazon), which we did not test (most people would want to have that component professionally installed).
 Still, it’s a huge draw over other sensors that either require more elaborate valve setups or don’t offer those controls at all.

-Aside from that perk, the LeakSmart Sensor works with both Wink and Iris by Lowe’s hubs (the latter also able to sound its own alarm, and it call you in case of emergency).
+Aside from that perk, the LeakSmart Sensor works with Wink (but not Samsung’s SmartThings).
 This is also is one of a few options we tested that measures temperature as well as moisture.
-But at $69, it’s pricey for a sensor that requires a separate hub device.
+But at $69, it’s pricey for a sensor that requires a separate hub.

 How we tested